ndrezn/nathandrezner.com/_posts/2023-04-24-wikipedia-transit.md

 </div>
 <div style="text-align:center; margin: 0 auto;"><small >Joining Annie as a guest for "Depths of Wikipedia: Live!" on April 22nd.
 I was terrible at the trivia (but gave it my best shot).</small></div>

 Something I presented briefly during the show was how route diagrams work on Wikipedia.
 Earlier this year, I built a metro route diagram for the Montréal metro system (you can see it live in the [article for the Montreal metro](https://en.wikipedia.org/wiki/Montreal_Metro)'s infobox; it's under the "System map" header) -- it was a ton of fun.
-And uncovered plenty of interesting subtleties in the context of both metro map design in general and information distribution on Wikipedia
+And uncovered plenty of interesting subtleties in the context of both metro map design in general and information distribution on Wikipedia.

 Route diagrams look like this: